This Roasted Hatch Chile Hummus is smokey, spicy, and creamy. Add it to tacos or a quesadilla.

 Hummus

-- Mix garbanzo beans, tahini, lemon juice, garlic, salt, olive oil, water, and roasted Hatch chiles in a food processor until creamy.
+Step 1: Add garbanzo beans, tahini, lemon juice, garlic, salt, olive oil, water, and roasted Hatch chiles into a food processor.

 Other Hummus Recipes